 You really need to focus on channels of activity, where people go into the office for certain things, what they need and how fast you can get them to their next task.

 Mundane decor in an office brings the mood down.
 People are stuffed into the office for 8 hours or more and so their environment needs to be friendly.
 They need to be able to look around and feel at home, almost as if they were in a calm garden.

 There are manilla folders from 123Inkjets that are bright and vibrant but their purpose is for file organization.
-They are foolscap design and have prong fasteners.
-These will help each employee keep each project and task in a near and organized fashion but also add a touch of colour to their desk.
+They are a foolscap design and have prong fasteners.
+These will help each employee keep each project and task in a neat and organized fashion but also add a touch of colour to their desk.

 So many things

 What is the thing that accumulates the most in an office?
 Pens and pencils just seem to grow and grow in number.
 One simple way to bunch up all of them is to put them into a wide and heavy container.
 You don’t want them spilling all over the place at a touch of a misplaced hand and causing more problems.

 A very easy DIY fix is putting them in large jam jars.
 Clear away any labelling or label them to each their own i.e. ‘pens’ and ‘pencils’.
 The opening is wide so it’s easy to spread the pens out and get the right one that is needed e.g. a red marking pen.
 If you want you can lay them on their sides, because of the rim the pens will not fall out so easily.

 Throughout the day, employees take a lot of notes.
 These aren’t just about a broad objective for the whole office but reminders and helpful information for themselves to support them in their duties.
 However sticky notes are often not long-lasting and they don’t provide a lot of room either.